Happy Halloween! Kvitova back from the dead to make final

 The 25-year-old Kvitova, who is sure to face Sharapova again at the Fed Cup final next month in Prague, said she had promised compatriot Safarova some beers when they returned home after she helped her through to the final in Singapore.

-The tall Czech holds a 6-2 win-loss head-to-head record over Radwanska but played down the favourite tag for Sunday’s finale, still baffled at how she had made it through.
+The tall Czech holds a 6-2 win-loss head-to-head record over Radwanska but played down the favorite tag for Sunday’s finale, still baffled at how she had made it through.

 “It just still feels so weird that I‘m in the final.
 You lost and still -- it’s terrible,” the left hander said.